Park Sessions and Walking Therapy in St. Louis, MO

-I know the Park really well, which allows me to fully tune in to you and our session.
-I don’t have to worry about when to turn next or how much longer we have, because the path is second-nature to me.
+We know the Park really well, which allows us to fully tune in to you and the session.
+The paths are clear and also an easy loop, which means our therapists don’t have to worry about when to turn next or how much longer the session is and if there is time to get back.
 Also, if there were to be a trip & fall incident, or issue with a car, plenty of people are around that could help with any of those issues.

 A few extra considerations for Park Therapy:

 You do not have to commit to having all of your sessions in the park!
 If you’d like to use the park as the office on occasion but not each time we meet, that’s absolutely fine.
 Or, if you want to almost always commit to the park but use virtual therapy or in-office therapy as an intermittent option, that works for me.
 We can talk about your preference before the first session and then I will continue to follow-up after the first few sessions.

 Parking is ample where we will meet, so no need to worry about parking and then walking a mile to meet me.
 I also wear a fanny pack on the walk; you’re welcome to toss in your car keys or phone so you don’t have to worry about finding a pocket or leaving them in your car.
 I also keep some sunscreen and bug spray with me, just in case you forget!